inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

     * Understand the concept of exposure data
     * Understand the concept of aggregation data
     * Understand the concept of an impact layer
-    * Understand teh concept of an impact summary
+    * Understand the concept of an impact summary

 * Data preparation